How and Why to Soak Seeds Before Planting

 How to plant seeds after soaking

 Soaked seeds like to clump up together, as stated above, so particular care should be taken to separate seeds while planting.
 Plant the seeds at the depth you normally would and water as usual.
-These can be planted in flats, if desired, or direct-sown.
-In either case, soaking should hasten the sprouting process, especially in warmer weather.
+These can be planted in seed trays, if desired, or direct-sown.
+In either case, soaking should hasten the sprouting process, especially in warm weather.

 A final word on seed soaking